opendatatrentino/odt-commons/docs/x.y/usage.md

 #### Get the dataset list of dati.trentino.it:

 Test code can be found in <a href="#../../src/test/java/eu/trentorise/opendata/commons/test" target="_blank">in test directory</a> todo review

+Test code can be found in [in test directory!](../../src/test/java/eu/trentorise/opendata/commons/test) todo review

 ```
     Some code